Ranjani94/Reinforcement_Learning/DL_training_Homework/Readme.md

 After applying He initialization, the accuracy of the model achieved was 99.13%

-## Nadam Otimizer
+## Nadam Optimizer

 After using Nadam Optimizer, the accuracy of the model achieved was 98.9%

-## Using both He Initialization and Nadam Otimizer
+## Using both He Initialization and Nadam Optimizer

 The accuracy of the model achieved was 99.03%